swarmstack/swarmstack/README.md

 # cd localswarmstack/ansible
 ```

 There is a 'docker-compose-singlebox.yml' stack that can be used to evaluate swarmstack on a single host without requiring etcd and portworx or other persistent storage.
 This stack will save persistent named volumes to that single host instead.
-Please see the file for installation instructions, skipping all of the steps below.
+Please see the file for installation instructions, skipping all other steps below.

+---

 Edit these (4) files: | |
 ---- | - |